exercism/javascript/exercises/concept/high-score-board/.meta/design.md

 ## Prerequisites

-- `for-loops` to better understand the for-in loop and because should already have covered some ground in the concept tree before starting with objects (e.g., arrays which are a prerequisite for `for-loops`)
+- `for-loops` to better understand the `for...in` loop and because should already have covered some ground in the concept tree before starting with objects (e.g., arrays which are a prerequisite for `for-loops`)

 ## Analyzer